shyampurk/TomatoQC/README.md

 Do it for rest of the images and finally go to file->save.
 The xml file will get updated.

-### Step 5 - Repeat teh above steps for the testing directory under [Self Images](sample/selfImages/test_feature_Defect1_Rej/)
+### Step 5 - Repeat the above steps for the testing directory under [Self Images](sample/selfImages/test_feature_Defect1_Rej/)

-Make sure that you name the xml file as testing.xml.
+For testing directory, make sure that you name the xml file as testing.xml.